germanfica/keycloak-angular-spring/README.md

 3. Click `ON` next to `Temporary` to prevent having to update password on first login

 ![set-password](https://user-images.githubusercontent.com/15948693/149637606-b03b402a-e9b8-453d-aacf-b5aba9ccf56b.png)

+Repeat the above steps but now with the following user names:

+- `admin`
+- `user`

 ### Login to account console